john-butler-iv/Project-Euler/README.md

- Problems which can easily be parameterized extend ParapeterizedProblem EulerTools contains functions about simple properties of numbers PrimeFinder, as the name suggests finds primes and contains functions relating to primes, including factorizing Problems are times via the Problem Timers, grouped by 50's (1 page).
+ Problems which can easily be parameterized extend ParapeterizedProblem EulerTools contains functions about simple properties of numbers PrimeFinder, as the name suggests finds primes and contains functions relating to primes, including factorizing Problems are times via the Problem Timers, grouped by 50's (1 page in the archives).

-# Username
+# Extra Details
  My Projet Euler user name is relicanth56
+ A spreadsheet compiling runtimes can be found here: https://docs.google.com/spreadsheets/d/12H4ZGuuocjOavenPG3hvZQLHR3obMMyhbHItba9GMYY/edit?usp=sharing